 Telogen effluvium usually occurs on the top of the scalp.
 Chronic telogen effluvium refers to frequent periods of hair shedding over several months.

 This article looks at the causes, symptoms, diagnosis, and treatment of telogen effluvium, including dietary changes that may help.

-Telogen effluvium is a form of hair loss characterized by hair thinning or an increase in hair shedding.
-It occurs more often in women and is usually triggered by a disturbance to the hair cycle.
+Telogen effluvium is a form of hair loss that involves hair thinning or increased hair shedding.
+It occurs

 The hair cycle typically has three phases: